BitBotFactory/MikaLendingBot/docs/configuration.rst

     - Acceptable values: BTC, USDT, Any coin with a direct Poloniex BTC trading pair (ex.
 DOGE, MAID, ETH), Currencies that have a BTC exchange rate on blockchain.info (i.e. EUR, USD)
     - Will be a close estimate, due to unexpected market fluctuations, trade fees, and other unforseeable factors.

+- ``label`` is a custom name of the bot, that will be displayed in html page.

+    - Default value: Lending Bot
+    - Allowed values: Any literal string

 Plugins
 -------